Ant Whorton-Eales

-Anthony Whorton-Eales (born 21 May 1994 in Lichfield) is a British racing driver who will make the move into BriSCA F1 for 2023.
+Anthony Whorton-Eales (born 21 May 1994) is a British racing driver who last competed in a one-off round of the 2024 Mini Challenge UK for Jamsport Racing UK.
 He previously won the Mini Challenge UK championship in 2018, Renault Clio Cup UK championship in 2016 and the BriSCA F1 Under 25s Championship in 2016.

 Racing career

 Early career

 Whorton-Eales began his car racing career at the age of 11 on the short ovals in the ORCi Ministox under the number 254 with Incarace Motor Sport in which he raced until his 16th birthday.
-In 2011 he joined the Renault UK Clio Cup, running four races for Scuderia Vittoria.
-In 2012 he ran his first full season in the series for Westbourne Motorsport, finishing the season 8th in points.
-For 2013 he joined the KX Akademy as well as becoming a member of the BRDC's rising stars.
-This saw him return to Scuderia Vittoria where he would take his first Clio Cup win on his way to 7th in points.
-The following two seasons saw him move to SV Racing coming 4th in points in 2014 while 2015 saw him become a championship contender against Ashley Sutton and Ash Hand, he eventually finished the season bottom of the trio, 3rd in points.
+In 2011, he joined the Renault UK Clio Cup, running four races for Scuderia Vittoria.
+In 2012, he ran his first full season in the series for Westbourne Motorsport, finishing the season eighth in points.
+For 2013, he joined the KX Akademy as well as becoming a member of the BRDC's rising stars.
+This saw him return to Scuderia Vittoria where he would take his first Clio Cup win on his way to seventh in points.
+The following two seasons saw him move to SV Racing coming fourth in points in 2014 while 2015 saw him become a championship contender against Ashley Sutton and Ash Hand, he eventually finished the season bottom of the trio, third in points.

 2016 saw Whorton-Eales run for his own team where he would battle returning 2014 champion, Mike Bushell for the championship.
 In the end he narrowly came out on top to win the Renault UK Clio Cup title on his fifth attempt.

 Whorton-Eales is still competitive on the short ovals, racing in everything from a budget formula known as Incarods to Classic Hot Rods, and he has also competed in BriSCA Formula One Stock Cars where he is the current Under-25 Champion.